kmiller96/conduits/README.md

 during the ideation phase, requiring significate rewrite to get them to work in the new paradigm.

-Modelled off the declarative pipeline of Flask, **Tether** aims to give you a nicer, simpler, and more flexible way of declaring your data processing pipelines.
+Modelled off the declarative pipeline of Flask, **Conduits** aims to give you a nicer, simpler, and more flexible way of declaring your data processing pipelines.

 ## Installation